LukeDowell/java-for-prime-students/README.md

 to cruise through.
 The entry-level tutorial will teach you syntax, the videos will teach you how domain experts talk about their language and the open source project will give you a real world example of the language.
 Don't get hung up on meticulously remembering everything you come across; consume the material and move on to the next thing.
-The more context that you have the easier it will be to figure out what's important to know.
+The more context that you have the easier it will be to figure out what's important to know now and what you can worry about later.

 ### Online Resources
 Princeton Tutorial http://introcs.cs.princeton.edu/java/home/